sheaivey/rx5808-pro-diversity/README.md

 4. Now that you are in the RSSI calibration screen, the receiver will scan all channels 3 times getting the min and max RSSI strength.
 5. Once all 3 scans are complete you will be returned to the last home screen.
 You should now be able to have accurate RSSI readings and also auto scan to active channels.

-## Hardware
+# Hardware
-A great manufactured version of this project can be found at [La Forge FPV](http://www.laforgefpv.com).
+**An awesome manufactured version of this project with additional features can be found at [La Forge FPV](http://www.laforgefpv.com).**

-This project is centered around the rx5808 5.8ghz receiver module which can be found at a number of online stores.

-I have modified the original schematics to incorporate the diversity setup.

-I have also added LEDs to represent which antenna is currently being selected.
+This project is centered around the RX5808 5.8GHz receiver module which can be found at a number of online stores.
+The original rx5808-pro schematic has been modified to incorporate the diversity setup.
+Additional LEDs have also been added to show the active receiver.

 ![diversity simple schematic](docs/img/rx5808-pro-diversity-schematic-simple.jpg)